Shaz-een/No86/JOURNAL.md

 | **Aluminum Servo Arms (25T)** | Joint Coupling | High-strength metal servo horns matching the ST3215 25T spline output. | 18 | ~$0.75 | $13.50 |

+I specifically chose the teensy 4.1 as it feature a 600mHz ARM Cortex-M7 which is fast enough to process body orientation and trajectory without delay it also has the capability to process trigonometric equation natively in Hardware allowing for easy calculation of the inverse kinematics of the 18 servos.

+**Total Time Spent 3 hours**